Jango73/blender-scripts/README.md

 ## Scripts for Blender 2.9, in /v2.9

-### CopyArmatureConstraints.py
+### armature_utilities.py
+* Refresh the constraints and properties of an armature proxy that links to another blender file.
-* Copies all bone constraints from one armature to another, using bone names for matching.
+* Copy all bone constraints from one armature to another, using bone names for matching.

-### RefreshArmatureProxy.py
-Implements missing functionality with armature proxies:

-* Refreshes the constraints and properties when they have been modified in the source file.

-### RemoveEmptyGroups.py
+### object_utilities.py
+* Synchronize two objects' custom properties
-* Removes, from an object, all vertex groups that do not contain values that are above zero (above 0.01).
+* Remove, from an object, all vertex groups that contain only zero values (below 0.01).

-### SyncObjectProperties.py
-* Synchronizes two objects' custom properties

 ## Scripts for Blender 2.6, in /v2.6